Hephaest/python-for-machine-learning-data-science-masterclass/README.md

-# Python For Machine Learning and Data Science
+# Python For Machine Learning